The Seven Cities of Gold (video game): Reception

 In 1984, COMPUTE!'s James V. Trunzo called Seven Cities "a riveting new adventure game ... a graphically enhanced strategy game that challenges and educates as well as entertain", and noted its ability to generate new maps.
 In 1985 Compute!'s Gazette's Gregg Keizer wrote that "this exceptional game" let him fulfill his childhood fantasy of exploring the Amazon: "Fantasies and worlds to explore.
 What more could you want?"

 Seven Cities of Gold had sold over 100,000 copies by the time it won the "Strategy Game of the Year" award in Computer Gaming Worlds 1985 reader poll.
-In 1996, Computer Gaming World ranked Seven Cities of Gold as the 61st best game of all time, stating "Ozark Softscape's fantastic game of New World exploration offended some with its accurate treatment of autochthonous tribes."
+In 1996, Computer Gaming World ranked Seven Cities of Gold as the 61st best game of all time, stating that "Ozark Softscape's fantastic game of New World exploration offended some with its accurate treatment of autochthonous tribes".